shubhomoydas/ad_examples/README.md

 -------------------------------------------
 The below plots show that the above diversity strategy indeed helps.

-To generate the below plots, perform the following steps:
+To generate the below plots, perform the following steps (**remember to run the commands from the 'python' folder, and monitor progress in logs under 'python/temp' folder**):

-    - set N_BATCH=1 in aad.sh.
-Once set, run the command:
+    - set N_BATCH=1 in aad.sh and then run the command:

         bash ./aad.sh toy2 45 10 0.03 7 1 0 0 512 0 1 1